jvieroe/epinionDSB/README.md

 <!-- badges: end -->

-The goal of `epinionDSB` is to provide easy-to-use templates for visualizations using the `ggplot2` package
+The goal of `epinionDSB` is to provide easy-to-use templates for visualizations using the `ggplot2` package and in line with the Corporate Visual Identity (CVI) of DSB.

 ## Installation